 Currently, Poloniex Futures is only available for customers who do not reside in the regions outlined below.
 If your Poloniex account fits these requirements and you cannot trade on Poloniex Futures, please reach out to us for help.

-Residents, nationals or agents of Antigua and Barbuda, Algeria, Bangladesh, Bolivia, Belarus, Burundi, Burma, Cote D'Ivoire (Ivory Coast), Crimea and Sevastopol, Cuba, Democratic Republic of Congo, Ecuador, Iran, Iraq, Libya, Mali, Morocco, Magnitsky, Liberia, North Korea, Nepal, Seychelles, Somalia, Sudan, Syria, Venezuela and Zimbabwe are not able to trade on Poloniex Futures.
+Residents, nationals or agents of Antigua and Barbuda, Algeria, Bangladesh, Bolivia, Burundi, Burma, Cote D'Ivoire (Ivory Coast), Crimea and Sevastopol, Cuba, Democratic Republic of Congo, Ecuador, Iran, Iraq, Libya, Mali, Morocco, Magnitsky, Liberia, North Korea, Nepal, Seychelles, Somalia, Sudan, Syria, and Zimbabwe are not able to trade on Poloniex Futures.
 For more details, please read our User Agreement.

 What’s your insurance fund?